heraldgo/heraldd/README.md

 ### exe_done

-This is an internal trigger which is activated after any job is done.
+This is an internal trigger name, not a type.
+It is automatically activated after any job is done.
 Do **NOT** define a trigger with the same name.
+You can use `exe_done` trigger directly in the router.

 The "trigger param" for `exe_done` is the result of last job, which looks like: